CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/database_EN/database_EN.rst

    That is, you should change the channel label only once
    the correct device property has been selected.

-The device property and the label are separate columns in the SQL table
+The object property and the label are separate columns in the SQL table

 Deleting Channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^